-- 1. When both parents are deceased and no legal guardian has been appointed, a minor may establish his or her own residence.
-Until the minor does so, his or her residence remains that of the last parent to die.
+- 1. When both parents are deceased and no legal guardian has been appointed, a minor may establish their own residence.
+Until the minor does so, their residence remains that of the last parent to die.
 The one-year waiting period runs from the date of arrival or one year from the date of the parent's death.
 If the last parent to die was a California resident, the minor's derived residence may be tacked to the newly established residence. - 2.
 If a guardian is appointed for a minor any time after the death of the minor's parents, the minor takes the residence of the guardian.
 If that be California, the one-year waiting period runs from the date of appointment, subject to applicable tacking.
-(See Tacking, page 2.05)
+(See Tacking, page 2-5)